Do You Have Tips for Straw Bale Gardening?

 Maintain a Tidy Garden

 Place your bales on a weed-free plot.
-Line your bales up singly if you intend to plant small crops, like beets, carrots, lettuce, and bush beans (click on the links to watch videos about growing beets, bush beans, and lettuce).
+Line the bales up singly if you intend to plant small crops, like beets, carrots, lettuce, and bush beans (click on the links to watch videos about growing beets, bush beans, and lettuce).
 Double or triple your bales if you intend to plant larger crops, like bush squash or vining tomatoes that require caging.

 I hope that this information helps!
 Happy straw bale gardening.